Professional wrestling: Transition to theater

-A major influence on professional wrestling was carnival culture.
-Wrestlers in the late 19th century worked in carnival shows.
-For a fee, a visitor could challenge the wrestler to a quick match.
-If the challenger defeated the champion in a short time frame, usually 15 minutes, they won a prize.
-To encourage challenges, the carnival operators staged rigged matches in which an accomplice posing as a visitor challenged the champion and won, giving the audience the impression that the champion was easy to beat.
-This practice taught wrestlers the art of staging matches and fostered a mentality that spectators were marks to be duped.
-The term kayfabe comes from carny slang.

-Wrestler Lou Thesz recalled that between 1915 and 1920, a series of exposés in the newspapers about the integrity of professional wrestling alienated many fans, sending the industry "into a tailspin".
-However, rather than perform more shoot matches, professional wrestlers instead committed themselves wholesale to worked matches and drama.

-Cartelization

-In the 1910s, promotional cartels for professional wrestling emerged in the East Coast, outside its traditional heartland in the Midwest.
-These promoters sought to make long-term plans with their wrestlers, and to ensure their more charismatic and crowd-pleasing wrestlers received championships.
-This also allowed for further suppression of shoot matches, which by this point were largely limited to challenges by independent wrestlers.
-A challenged wrestler could often claim that the rules of the promotion did not allow for independent challengers.
-In other cases promotions would respond to challenges with "policemen": powerful wrestlers employed not for their charisma or star power but their ability to defeat (and often seriously injure) outside opponents.
-As the industry trend continued, there were fewer independent wrestlers to make such challenges in the first place.
+In the 1910s, promotion cartels for professional wrestling emerged in the East Coast, outside its traditional heartland in the Midwest.
+These promoters made long-term plans with their wrestlers, and ensured their more charismatic and crowd-pleasing wrestlers received championships.
+This meant further suppression of legitimate matches, which by this point were largely limited to challenges by independent wrestlers.
+A wrestler could claim that the rules of their promotion did not allow them to fight independent challengers.
+In other cases promoters would respond to such challenges by requiring the challenger to first defeat a "policeman": a powerful wrestler employed not for their star power but their ability to defeat, and often seriously injure, outside challengers.
+As the promotions grew, there were fewer independent wrestlers to make such challenges anyway.

-Deviations from the agreed choreography, termed double-crosses, in which a wrestler agreed to lose a match but then fought to win, remained a problem in the early cartel days.
-At times a promoter would even award a victorious double-crosser the title of champion to preserve the facade of competition.
-However, promoters punished such wrestlers by blacklisting them, making it quite challenging to find work.
-Double-crossers could also be sued for breach of contract, such as Dick Shikat in 1936.
-(Notably, witnesses in this trial testified that most of the "big matches" and all of the championship bouts were fixed.)
+The cartels suppressed double-crosses.
+A double-cross was when a wrestler broke his promise to throw a match and instead fought to win.
+At times a promoter had to award a victorious double-crosser the title of champion to preserve the facade of competition.
+However, promoters punished such wrestlers by blacklisting them, making it quite challenging for these troublemakers to find work.
+Double-crossers could also be sued for breach of contract, as Dick Shikat was in 1936.
+According to Lou Thesz, what few legitimate matches happened back in the 1930s tended to be either double-crosses or done to settle business disputes between rival wrestling groups.